wardyment/not-my-type/README.md

 Just open the index.html file in the fodler and edit the src attribute of the `<script>` tag to point to the correct file e.g "1.filename.js"

 Then drag open the file in a browser (prob chrome).
-You can see the output of the console.log by hiutting F12 and clicking on the console tab.
+You can see the output of the console.log by hitting F12 and clicking on the console tab.

 **Good luck**